DNR urges people to take precautions to keep bears away

 Avoid bear conflicts by following these tips

-• Do not leave food from barbecues and picnics outdoors, especially overnight.
+Do not leave food from barbeques and picnics outdoors, especially overnight.
 Standard coolers are not bear-proof, but there are lockable, bear-resistant models available.

 More bear information